samlevy25/samlevy25/README.md

 # 💫 About Me:
 :man_student:  Hello!
 I'm a recent Software Engineering graduate, passionate about technology and problem-solving.
-I've worked as a freelance developer, honing skills in Python, JavaScript, and Flutter.
+I'm interested in software development and find great satisfaction in creating applications and solutions that solve real-world problems.

 :rocket:  I'm eager to contribute to innovative projects and collaborate with others in the field.
 Outside programming, I maintain a broad interest in tech trends and developments.

+**I am interested in software development and find great satisfaction in creating applications and solutions that solve real-world problems.
+I'm always eager to learn new technologies and take on new challenges to continue growing as a developer.**

 :thumbsup:  Thank you for visiting my GitHub profile!
 Looking forward to sharing my work and learning from the community.

 ## 🌐 Socials:
 <a href="https://www.linkedin.com/in/SamuelLevy/"><img src="https://img.shields.io/badge/-SamuelLevy-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/SamuelLevy/" alt="LinkedIn" style="height: auto !important;width: 200px !important;" ></a>

 # 💻 Tech Stack:
 ## Skills
 <div style="display: flex; justify-content: center;">
   <div>
     <h3><strong>Languages</strong></h3>